Notes on the Geography of Uzbekistan: Samarkand: Shah-e Zende

 From pre-Islamic times, Shah-e Zende (other spellings include Shahi Zindah) or "the living king" has long been a pilgrimage site.
 The captions here are based very heavily on Tombs of Paradise: The Shah-e Zende in Samarkand and Architectural Ceramics of Central Asia, by Jean Soustiel and Yves Porter (2003).

-At the far side of the cemetery, a huge gang of construction workers is moving earth the old-fashioned way.
+At the far side of the cemetery, construction workers is moving earth the old-fashioned way.

 It's hard to figure out what's going on, though obviously there's no shortage of tombstones.